Data Processing

 Segment collects events from web and mobile apps and provides a platform to collect, process, and interpret customer data.
 Segment provides the tools to analyze large amounts of data and build customer profiles by matching activity from a variety of sources.

-Once size doesn't always fit all, and implementing a CDP isn't simply a matter of signing up for a service and dumping data into it.
+One size doesn’t always fit all, and implementing a CDP isn’t simply a matter of signing up for a service and dumping data into it.
 To get the most out of your investment and to fully exploit the CDP platform you choose requires planning and experience.

 Your business may require that an existing solution be customized to work with your unique data sources and required outcomes.
-Consulting with an expert team will ensure your CDP solution is suitable for your data requirements and enable decision making that grows your audience, without adding unnecessary costs to your business.
+Consulting with an expert team will ensure your CDP solution is suitable for your data requirements and enable decision-making that grows your audience, without adding unnecessary costs to your business.

 By ensuring the right CDP solution is chosen, data collected now can remain useful long-term, and allow you to build an accurate profile of your users both collectively and as individuals.